 You can only allow authorized processes and users to access the files.
 This gives the files and directories on your Linux system more protection.

 There are three different types of permission classifications:

 - Everybody else

-Aside from the types of users, it is also important to understand the file permissions types for each class as a user.
+Aside from the types of users, it is also important to understand the permissions types that can be applied to files and directories.

 These will enable you to identify which users are permitted to read, write, and execute the files.